Blagar History, Family Crest & Coats of Arms

 The surname Blagar was first found in Somerset.
 The name was also a baptismal name as in 'the son of Blacre' or as Blacar which were listed in the Domesday Book.
 Notwithstanding the claim by the Irish branch of the family that they are descended from Blacar, a Norse chieftain who settled in Dublin, Ireland, sometime around the tenth century, there is no hard evidence of this relationship, and it is unlikely that such a family would have moved northward to Armagh.
 The Cartularium Abbathiae de Whiteby, Ordinis S. Benedicti has three listings of the name from the 12th century: Richard filius Blacker; Baldwin filius Blacker; and Walterus filius Godfridi filius Blacker.

-Important Dates for the Blagar family
+Early History of the Blagar family

 This web page shows only a small excerpt of our Blagar research.
 Another 99 words (7 lines of text) covering the years 1312, 1630, 1678, 1659, 1660, 1678 and 1657 are included under the topic Early Blagar History in all our PDF Extended History products and printed products wherever possible.